aws/eks-anywhere/docs/content/en/docs/packages/cluster-autoscaler/addclauto.md

 1. [RECOMMENDED] Cluster Autoscaler deployed in the management cluster to autoscale a remote workload cluster
 1. Cluster Autoscaler deployed in the workload cluster to autoscale the workload cluster itself

-To read more about the tradeoffs of these different approaches, see [here]({{< relref "../../getting-started/optional/autoscaling/" >}}).
+To read more about the tradeoffs of these different approaches, see [Autoscaling configuration]({{< relref "../../getting-started/optional/autoscaling/" >}}).

 ## Install Cluster Autoscaler in management cluster [RECOMMENDED]

 <!-- this content needs to be indented so the numbers are automatically incremented -->
-1. Ensure you have configured at least one WorkerNodeGroup in your cluster to support autoscaling as outlined [here]({{< relref "../../getting-started/optional/autoscaling/" >}})
+1. Ensure you have configured at least one WorkerNodeGroup in your cluster to support autoscaling as outlined [Autoscaling configuration]({{< relref "../../getting-started/optional/autoscaling/" >}})

     Cluster autoscaler only works on node groups with an autoscalingConfiguration set:

-    *Note: Here, the `<cluster-name>` value represents the name of the management or workload cluster you would like to autoscale.*
+    **Note**: Here, the `<cluster-name>` value represents the name of the management or workload cluster you would like to autoscale.*

     ```yaml
     apiVersion: anywhere.eks.amazonaws.com/v1alpha1